nrsherr2/trip-reports/2025/6/San Francisco - OffKai, CGA, SFDK/TripReport.md

 - BART: SFO - Millbrae
 - CalTrain: Millbrae - San Jose Diridon

 $13.20 Fare (had to load $20, as CalTrain refunds you after you get off.
-Had to pay $12.20 to get on the train)
+Had to pay $12.20 to get on the train, and got refunded $4.50)

 # Friday